Archive for the ‘Stitching’ Category

 Craft Corners is like a little workshop with corners for stitching, handmade jewelry, recycled crafts and ideas for home & garden or your art and design projects.

-We also like to help you prepare unique decoration for special events such as birthday, wedding or other family celebrations.
+We also like to help you prepare unique decoration for special events such as birthday, Halloween, wedding or other family celebrations.
 Anything made of fabric, wood, plastic, glass, metal can be turned into something amazing.

 We happily welcome guest bloggers to write about their favorite crafts.
 We would be glad to publish your crafts here – Also we regularly publish “the Best of the Web” craft on our website – contact us!